dashkite/rio/tutorial.md

   ]
 ```

-We use the `initialize` mixin instead of doing this in the constructor because that way we can use initializer combinators.
+We use the `initialize` mixin instead of doing this in the constructor because that way we can use [initialize combinators][].
 But we *could* have simply defined a constructor or an initialize method.
 Behind the scenes, that’s how this is implemented.
 This approach allows us to encapsulate various initialization patterns into functions and easily reuse them.

 We’ve got a Web Component now, but it still doesn’t do anything.
 Let’s render our greeting.